sjthompsonuk/FEND-ArcadeProject/README.md

 When in the new game screen, you will have the choice of 5 different characters.

 * The left and right arrow keys move the selector between characters.
-* The up and down arrow keys confirm character selection and start the game.
+* The up arrow key confirms character selection and start the game.

 ### In Game Controls